Guide to Employee Stipends

 Health and wellness stipends can help you create a holistic wellness program by reimbursing your workers for their health and wellness-related expenses.

-A tax-free alternative to a health insurance stipend is a health reimbursement arrangement (HRA).
+A better, tax-free alternative to a health insurance stipend is a health reimbursement arrangement (HRA).
 This IRS-approved and employer-sponsored benefit allows you to reimburse your employees for their qualifying medical expenses, including out-of-pocket costs and sometimes health insurance premiums, depending on the HRA offered.

 Instead of offering a health stipend, you can offer your employees a wellness stipend to reimburse them for any wellness-related expenses.
 This is an excellent way to encourage employees to live healthier lives, making them more productive in the workplace.
 It also allows you to better support your employees' holistic well-being.